jakegodsall/non-analytic-minimisation/README.md

 This repository contains all the code for a project involving the comparison of non-analytic minimisation methods.

-The project structure is as follows
+The project is structured as follows:

 ```bash
 ├── non-analytic-minimisation